jtdaugherty/mathblog/README.md

  - Inline and block-level TeX math rendered by MathJax or LaTeX

- - Function graphing with Gnuplot or the TikZ / pgfplots LaTeX packages
+ - Function graphing with TikZ / pgfplots LaTeX packages

  - Integration of Javascript-based web services such as Disqus